Spells of Manifestation, Persistence, and Disappearance

 This honesty and authenticity business can be incredibly difficult to achieve, though, even if one were somehow in tip-top psychological shape.
 On the other hand, it is somewhat easier to find out if one is lying, whether they are doing it consciously or not.

 But first, how can one know if one is lying?
-One is experiencing boredom, unhappiness, unnameable anxieties, etc., etc., or, in a nutshell, misery.
+One is experiencing boredom, unhappiness, unnamed anxieties, and so on, or, to put it succinctly, misery.
 That’s how.
-Unless you are actually struck by a situation, such as the loss of a loved one or being physically trapped in some place like North Korea or a war zone, etc., there’s absolutely no justification for such wretchedness other than lying to yourself.
-(There is a difference between appropriate emotion and inappropriate emotion, called “mis-emotion” in Scientology.)
+Unless you are actually struck by some horrible circumstance, such as the loss of a loved one, or stuck in a terrible situation, like being physically trapped in some place like North Korea or a war zone, etc., there’s absolutely no justification for such wretchedness other than lying to yourself.
+(In Scientology, “misemotion” refers to the distinction between appropriate and inappropriate emotions.)

 Lies